2024

 In other words, what are the positives and negatives?

 Despite the usefulness of these examples, not all aspects of Behaviorally Anchored Rating Scales are flawless.
 One should weigh the pros and cons before deciding whether or not to make the switch.
-Take a look at the next sections to get an idea of the pros and cons of a behaviorally anchored rating scale.

 Also, if you’re looking to excel in your HR career and become a better professional, don’t forget to check our top-rated human resources certification courses: